Nindenkawe/Bavuga_Nti_bavuga/sessionguide.md

 # The name of the database to use.
 DATABASE_NAME="language_app"

+# Your Google Cloud Project ID (for the production setup script)
+GOOGLE_CLOUD_PROJECT="YOUR_PROJECT_ID"
 ```

 -----

 ## 2. Path A: The Gemini-Powered Dev Mode

 This is your playground for rapid development.
-You'll be amazed at what you can do with just a Gemini API key.
+You get the full-featured experience, including audio, with minimal setup.

 ### Your Mission: